Get all the latest data for Palma de Mallorca

 Does a property price drop look likely in Palma de Mallorca as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Palma de Mallorca over the next 12 months looks low, mainly because the two classic crash ingredients, a credit blow-off and massive oversupply, simply aren't present.
+As of 2026, the likelihood of a meaningful property price decline in Palma de Mallorca over the next 12 months looks low to medium, not high.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Palma de Mallorca.